This topic provides a high-level overview of Greenplum Database high availability features.

 When mirroring is enabled in a Greenplum Database system, the system will automatically fail over to the mirror segment if a primary copy becomes unavailable.
 A Greenplum Database system can remain operational if a segment instance or host goes down as long as all the data is available on the remaining active segments.

 If the master cannot connect to a segment instance, it marks that segment instance as down in the Greenplum Database system catalog and brings up the mirror segment in its place.
 A failed segment instance will remain out of operation until an administrator takes steps to bring that segment back online.
 The gpstate utility can be used to identify failed segments.
 An administrator can recover a failed segment while the system is up and running.
 The recovery process copies over only the changes that were missed while the segment was out of operation.

 If you do not have mirroring enabled, the system will automatically shut down if a segment instance becomes invalid.
 You must recover all failed segments before operations can continue.

 The interconnect refers to the inter-process communication between the segments and the network infrastructure on which this communication relies.
-You can achieve a highly available interconnect using by deploying dual Gigabit Ethernet switches on your network and redundant Gigabit connections to the Greenplum Database host (coordinator and segment) servers.
+You can achieve a highly available interconnect using by deploying dual Gigabit Ethernet switches on your network and redundant Gigabit connections to the Greenplum Database host (master and segment) servers.
 For performance reasons, 10-Gb Ethernet, or faster, is recommended.

 Parent topic: Greenplum Database Concepts